jetbrains-academy/data-visualization-course/1_1_line_and_scatter_plots_seaborn/2_practice/Base/task.md

 You should also make several visual adjustments:

-1. The line trace should bе `navy`.
+1. The line trace should bе of `navy` color.
 2. The scatter trace should be `grey` and almost transparent (`0.05`).

 Note that you don't need to make any preprocessing of the data.